An overview of Counselling and Psychotherapy

 Who are the staff in CAPS?
 There is a team of Psychological Therapists working to provide a comprehensive therapy service within Wellbeing and Student Support for the University of Warwick.

 Who can access CAPS?
 Currently registered students can use our service.
-Please note that if you have temporarily withdrawn, are resitting without residence, or if you have reached the end date of your studies, the support we can offer will usually be limited.
+Please note that if you have temporarily withdrawn, are resitting without residence, or if you have reached the end date of your studies, the support we can offer will usually be very time limited.

 Will it go on my student record that I am seeking help?
 No. It is a confidential service.
 No information will go on your academic student records and the Psychological Therapists will not generally communicate with your academic department.